-Include the total volume of ground and/or surface water from withdrawal points owned and operated by you and that are used to supply your distribution system.
+Include the total volume of ground and/or surface water from withdrawal points owned and operated by the applicant that are used to supply the distribution system.
 This volume should be derived from meters located at each source prior to the water entering the treatment system.